ixnas/Quickwarden/README.md

 To set up your Bitwarden account, use **Ctrl+S** on Windows, or **⌘S** on macOS to open the settings window.
 From there you can sign in to your Bitwarden account.

-You can now use Quickwarden to search through your vault and copy credentials!
+You can now use Quickwarden to search through your vault!

 ## Building from source
 ### Development